Frequently Asked Questions on International Dependents on F-2 or J-2 Status

 What if my spouse/child is already inside the U.S?

 If a family member is currently on a different visa status (other than F-2 or J-2), they may need to change their visa status by exiting the U.S. and applying for an F-2 or J-2 visa, or they may need to apply to change their visa status.
-You will need to contact an international student adviser for a “change of status” appointment to discuss this further.
+You will need to contact an international student or scholar adviser for a “change of status” appointment to discuss this further.

 What if I am not married yet?